-1.1.
-Business reports contain and communicate facts.
+1.2.
+Reports contain and communicate facts.

-Business reports communicate facts.
+Reports communicate facts.
 A fact is a single, observable, reportable piece of information.
 Those facts have values.
 Those fact values might take the form of a number, textual information, or narrative/prose.

 For example, the value "1000" or "verified" might be values of a fact which are communicated within a business report.